Hot Ice (1955 film): Production notes

 Hot Ice is a remake of 1948's Crime on Their Hands, using ample recycled footage.
 In addition, the Scotland Yard scenes were recycled from 1948's The Hot Scots.
 New scenes were filmed on January 17, 1955.

-Joe Palma doubles for the late Cy Schindell in new footage.
-Schindell had died in 1948.
+Joe Palma doubles for Cy Schindell, who died in 1948, in new footage.

 Critical reception

 DVD Talk critic Stuart Galbraith IV deemed Hot Ice "another pointless reworking of material done better the first time around," saying that "the few scraps of new footage...have no particular reason to exist, and are inserted throughout via extremely awkward edits.
 Take a gander at the sloppy cut between the Three Stooges and the Three Significantly Older Stooges at 10:14; even their clothes don't match."
 Galbraith also called out director Jules White's penchant for recycling footage, stating that White was "apparently a man with no scruples but a lot of chutzpah: though Edward Bernds directed both earlier shorts, which account for about 90 percent of Hot Ice's running time, White listed only himself as its director."